-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2022, including students who began studies during summer, international students/nonresidents, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2023, including students who began studies during summer, international students/nonresidents, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year students enrolled in Fall 2022 who submitted national standardized (SAT/ACT) test scores.
+Percent and number of first-time, first-year students enrolled in Fall 2023 who submitted national standardized (SAT/ACT) test scores.

-- ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - ✓ Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+- ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - \checkmark Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
 For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.

+ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores.
 Percent Number

-Submitting SAT Scores 51.9% 134
+Submitting SAT Scores 51.1% 117

-Submitting ACT Scores 13.2% 34
+Submitting ACT Scores 12.2% 28